tendermint/tendermint/rust-spec/lightclient/README.md

 - equivocation
 - amnesia

-As is discussed in the [last part](attacks/isolate-attackers_002_reviewed.md#Part-III---Completeness) of the English specification, computer-aided analysis of  [Tendermint Consensus in TLA+][tendermint-accountability] shows that these three types capture all possible attacks.
+We discussed in the [last part](attacks/isolate-attackers_002_reviewed.md#Part-III---Completeness) of the English specification that the non-lunatic cases are defined by having the same validator set in the conflicting blocks.
+For these cases, computer-aided analysis of  [Tendermint Consensus in TLA+][tendermint-accountability] shows that equivocation and amnesia capture all non-lunatic attacks.

 The [TLA+ specification](attacks/Isolation_001_draft.tla)